Query Rewriting for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Open-domain QA}

-(1) HotPotQA \cite{yang-etal-2018-hotpotqa} consists of complex questions that require multi-hop reasoning.
-In other words, the questions are often indirect, which is consistent with our motivation of query rewriting.
-(2) AmbigNQ \cite{min2020ambigqa} provides a disambiguated version of Natural Questions (NQ) \cite{kwiatkowski2019natural}.
-For each ambiguous questions in NQ, minimal constraints are added to break it into several similar but specific questions.
-(3) PopQA \cite{mallen2023llm_memorization} includes long-tail distributions as it samples more low-popularity knowledge than other popular QA tasks.
-Retrieval is even more significant on this benchmark, because non-parametric memory complements parametric memory.
+Three open-domain QA datasets are used for evaluation. (\romannumeral1) HotPotQA \cite{yang-etal-2018-hotpotqa} consists of complex questions that require multi-hop reasoning.
+We evaluate the full test set. (\romannumeral2) AmbigNQ \cite{min2020ambigqa} provides a disambiguated version of Natural Questions (NQ) \cite{kwiatkowski2019natural}.
+For ambiguous questions in NQ, minimal constraints are added to break it into several similar but specific questions.
+The first 1000 samples are evaluated in the test set. (\romannumeral3) PopQA \cite{mallen2023llm_memorization} includes long-tail distributions as it contains more low-popularity knowledge than other popular QA tasks.
+We split the dataset into 13k for training and 714 for testing.

-Open-domain QA can be formulated as $\{(q, a)_i\}$.
-The evaluation metrics are Exact Match (EM) and F$_{1}$ scores.
-In the step of reinforcement learning, the reward is a weighted sum of EM, F$_{1}$, and an indicator for if the retrieved content hits the answer.
+Open-domain QA benchmarks are sets of question-answer pairs denoted as $\{(q, a)_i\}$.
+We use ChatGPT for both the reader and the frozen rewriter.
+The evaluation metrics are Exact Match ($EM$) and $F_{1}$ scores.
+For the reward function in RL, we use an indicator to reward if the retrieved content hits the answer and penalize if misses the answer, denoted as $Hit$.
+The total reward is a weighted sum of EM, F$_{1}$, and $Hit$.